kkrick-sdsu/csu-tide.github.io/docs/release-notes/2025-03-13-jupyterhub.md

 Shared storage will be mounted at the path /home/jovyan/shared and will be named as requested, though we recommend short names for convenience.
 - For example: `/home/jovyan/shared/rci`
 - *Note*: Shared storage is not permitted to be used for installing packages via pip, conda or mamba, as a high volume of small files will degrade performance for all users.

+### Shared memory
+We have enabled share memory for applications that require this for distributed processing.
+The amount of shared memory will be equal to the amount of RAM requested on the server start form.

 ### Group-based spawning
 We can provide additional "profiles" for research labs or groups that override the options on the default profile.